zerotier/ZeroTierOne/netcon/README.md

 The following applications have been tested and confirmed to work for the beta release:

 	sshd            [ WORKS as of 20151215 ] Fedora 22/23, Centos 7, Ubuntu 14.04
 	apache          [ WORKS as of 20151215 ] 2.4.6 on Centos 7, 2.4.16 and 2.4.17 on Fedora 22/23
 	nginx           [ WORKS as of 20151215 ] 1.8.0 on both Fedora 22/23 and Ubuntu 14.04
-	nodejs          [ WORKS  as of 20151215 ] (note: some older LTS versions are known to have a connection accept bug) redis-server    [ WORKS  as of 20151215 ] 3.0.4 on Fedora 22/23
+	nodejs          [ WORKS as of 20151215 ] 4.2.2, 6.0.0-pre (note: some older LTS versions are known to have a connection accept bug) redis-server    [ WORKS as of 20151215 ] 3.0.4 on Fedora 22/23

 It is *likely* to work with other things but there are no guarantees.
-UDP, ICMP/RAW, and IPv6 support are planned for the near future.

 # Building Network Containers

 Network Containers are currently only for Linux.
 To build the network container host, IP stack, and intercept library, from the base of the ZeroTier One tree run:

+    make clean
     make netcon

 This will build a binary called *zerotier-netcon-service* and a library called *libzerotierintercept.so*.
 It will also build the IP stack as *netcon/liblwip.so*.

-The *zerotier-netcon-service* binary is almost the same as a regular ZeroTier One build except instead of creating virtual network ports using Linux's */dev/net/tun* interface, it creates instances of a user-space TCP/IP stack for each virtual network and provides RPC access to this stack via a Unix domain socket called */tmp/.ztnc_##NETWORK_ID##*.
+The *zerotier-netcon-service* binary is almost the same as a regular ZeroTier One build except instead of creating virtual network ports using Linux's */dev/net/tun* interface, it creates instances of a user-space TCP/IP stack for each virtual network and provides RPC access to this stack via a Unix domain socket.
 The latter is a library that can be loaded with the Linux *LD\_PRELOAD* environment variable or by placement into */etc/ld.so.preload* on a Linux system or container.
 Additional magic involving nameless Unix domain socket pairs and interprocess socket handoff is used to emulate TCP sockets with extremely low overhead and in a way that's compatible with select, poll, epoll, and other I/O event mechanisms.

-The intercept library does nothing unless the *ZT\_NC\_NWID* environment variable is set.
-If on program launch (or fork) it detects the presence of this environment variable, it will attempt to connect to a running *zerotier-netcon-service* at the aforementioned Unix domain socket location and will intercept calls to the Posix sockets API and redirect network traffic through the virtual network.
+The intercept library does nothing unless the *ZT\_NC\_NETWORK* environment variable is set.
+If on program launch (or fork) it detects the presence of this environment variable, it will attempt to connect to a running *zerotier-netcon-service* at the specified Unix domain socket path.

 Unlike *zerotier-one*, *zerotier-netcon-service* does not need to be run with root privileges and will not modify the host's network configuration in any way.
-It can be run alongside *zerotier-one* on the same host with no ill effect, though this can be confusing since you'll have to remember the difference between "real host interfaces" and network containerized endpoints.
+It can be run alongside *zerotier-one* on the same host with no ill effect, though this can be confusing since you'll have to remember the difference between "real" host interfaces (tun/tap) and network containerized endpoints.
+The latter are completely unknown to the kernel and will not show up in *ifconfig*.

 # Starting the Network Containers Service